BabylonJS/Documentation/content/guidedLearning/usingVite.md

 Now let's turn our vanilla Vite folder into an example Babylon.js project that you can use as a foundation for your future Vite & Babylon.js projects.

 **(6)** Right-click your new folder in the left-hand side and choose `Open in Integrated Terminal`.
 A second tab in your terminal will open, which is pointing to your newly-generated project folder.
+(JavaScript users: you should have a yellow JS logo instead of a blue TS one.)

 ![new tab](/img/how_to/using-vite/06.png)